-Hanif explains: "Designed and executed in mild steel, the gate simply enriches the quality and texture of the street, awarding a sense of pride to the entrants.
-The design retains a flavour of the Mughal tradition, pertinent to the historic architecture of Lahore, and the creation of a gateway entrance is both functional, and compatible with the street configuration.
-Vertical, mild steel members, with proportionately embedded details, provide a fascinating combination.
-This ambience is derived from skillful ornamentation that fully realizes the potential of local craftsmen, displaying the finest quality of workmanship.
-Explicitly detailed bollards are installed at regular intervals, which control the flow of the people.
-Railings, cast in aluminium and brass finish, demonstrate fine workmanship and are also a direct outcome of inspirations from Mughal architecture."
+The entrance gate is the first element that unveils the design concept.
+It creates a threshold and enclosure for the street space.
+Local traditions depicted through the composite construction in reinforced concrete and metal work enhance the space quality.
+Hanif explains the design in detail: "Designed and executed in mild steel, the gate simply enriches the quality and texture of the street awarding a sense of pride to the entrants.
+The design retains a flavour of the Mughal tradition, pertinent to the historic architecture of Lahore, and creation of a gateway entrance is both functional and compatible with the street configuration.
+Vertical mild steel members with proportionately embedded details provide a fascinating combination.
+This ambience is derived from skilful ornamentation that frilly realises the potential of local craftsmen, displaying the finest quality of workmanship.
+Explicitly detailed bollards are installed at regular intervals which control the flow of people.
+Jails cast in aluminium and brass finish demonstrate fine workmanship and are also a direct outcome of inspirations from Mughal architecture".

-Contextually, aluminium-cast carved light brackets and poles in wrought iron finish are an elegant addition.
-These lamp posts envelope the entire street into the design bond, which is aesthetically complete and mature in composition.
-Corporate images of the sponsors are so incorporated that they add to the visual quality, avoiding negative superimposition that are otherwise commonplace in commercial areas.
-The architect's aim, in his own words, was to "... make an extremely calculated and careful architectural intervention, which compliments the existing historic urban themes rather than compete with it".
+Contextually aluminium cast carved light brackets and poles in wrought iron finish are an elegant addition.
+These lamp posts, envelope the entire street into the design bond which is aesthetically complete and mature in composition.
+Corporate images of the sponsors are so incorporated that they add to the visual quality, avoiding negative super imposition, otherwise common place in commercial areas.
+The architect's aim was to, in his own words: "make an extremely calculated and careful architectural intervention which compliments the existing historic urban themes rather than compete with it."

-The street also has two kiosks for the sponsors.
+The street is also dotted with two kiosks for sponsors.
 The kiosk design hinges on the parameters of functionality, appropriateness and composite construction under a modern language.
-It strongly relates to the activity profile, providing a clear direction to the users.
-Its curvilinear space delineates a uniform relationship between the vendor and the vendees.
-The red-coloured walls firmly place the kiosk in its surrounding, not letting the passerby miss the charm of the corporate image.
-Its hovering roof, done in semi-circular profile and metallic outfit, renders a unique experience for its audience.
+It strongly relates to the activity profile providing a clear direction to the users.
+Its curvilinear space delineates a uniform relationship between the vendor and vendees.
+Use of bold red coloured wall firmly places the kiosk in its surrounding, not letting the passer-by to miss the charm or the corporate image.
+Its hovering roof done in semi-circular profile and metallic outfit renders a unique experience for its audience.
 The kiosk is purposefully juxtaposed to ensure high visibility.

-This project proves the fact that when popular aspirations are understood and translated through design, local traditions and crafts are thoughtfully applied and diligent supervision is involved in the execution, the result is truly brilliant.
+This project proves the fact that when popular aspirations are understood and translated by the design, local traditions and crafts are thoughtfully applied and diligent supervision is involved in the execution, the result is a truly brilliant one.